Jim-devENG/webifant-security/README.md

 ### Content

-- Update company information in page components
+- All content has been updated with real Webifant Security information
-- Modify hero sections and call-to-actions
+- Company information, services, and contact details are accurate
-- Add new pages by creating components and updating routes
+- Blog posts contain real cybersecurity insights and advice

 ### Firebase